alphagov/government-service-design-manual/service-manual/governance/governance-principles.md

 Iterative development is the best way of handling change and improving service quality.
 We can support this by devolving decision making to service teams and by unblocking them quickly for decisions that haven’t yet been devolved.

-People who govern should also participate in regular delivery meetings like stand-ups and sprint planning.
+People who govern should also participate in regular delivery meetings like stand ups and sprint planning.
 This makes sure they’re fully informed and can make decisions quickly.
 It also improves the ways they communicate and work with delivery teams.

 We know we can’t eliminate or transfer risks.
 We encourage highlighting and owning them, but we only actively manage risks that could tangibly affect service delivery.

-Our approach to risk management isn’t about scheduled discussion of a risk register — it’s about dealing with risk at the right time.
+Our approach to risk management isn’t about scheduled discussion of a risk register --- it’s about dealing with risk at the right time.
 We identify the best possible moment to respond to important risks and only then start to plan and carry out our response.

 <img src="/service-manual/assets/images/governance/risk-chart.jpg" alt="Risk chart"/>